splendente/nuxt/docs/3.api/2.composables/use-async-data.md

 ---
 title: 'useAsyncData'
-description: useAsyncData は SSR に優しい composable で非同期に解決されるデータへのアクセスを提供します。
+description: useAsyncData provides access to data that resolves asynchronously in an SSR-friendly composable.
 links:
   - label: Source
     icon: i-simple-icons-github